-During his 10-year military career Captain Wales, as he became known, saw action in Afghanistan twice, most recently in 2012-13 as an Apache helicopter co-pilot and gunner.
+During his 10 years in the Armed Forces, Captain Wales, as he became known, saw action in Afghanistan twice, most recently in 2012 to 2013 as an Apache helicopter co-pilot and gunner.

 The prince has said his Army experience will "stay with me for the rest of my life".

 In this new phase of his life centred around voluntary work, he has worked with conservation experts in sub-Saharan Africa.